DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/offset/offset.md

 Specifies the overlay element's offset from a specified position.

 ---
 The offset is specified in pixels.
-To set this option, use an object with the **x** and **y** fields.
+To set this property, use an object with the **x** and **y** fields.
 These fields specify horizontal and vertical offsets, respectively.
 Alternatively, you can use a string value that indicates the offsets separated by a whitespace character.
 A positive offset shifts the element to the right or down; a negative offset shifts it to the left or up.

 In the following code, the overlay element is shifted 50 pixels to the right and 25 pixels up.